DataDog/datadog-agent/docs/agent/secrets.md

 - Have at least `exec` right for the owner.

 Also:
-- The executable will share the same environment variables than agent.
+- The executable will share the same environment variables as the Agent.
 - Never output sensitive information on STDERR.
-If the binary exit with a different status code than `0` the agent will log the standard error output of the executable to ease troubleshooting.
+If the binary exit with a different status code than `0` the Agent will log the standard error output of the executable to ease troubleshooting.

 #### Windows

-On Windows, the executable set as `secret_backend_command` **MUST** (the agent will refuse to use it otherwise):
+On Windows, the executable set as `secret_backend_command` **MUST** (the Agent will refuse to use it otherwise):

-- Have `Read/Exec` for `ddagentuser` (the user used to run the agent).
+- Have `Read/Exec` for `ddagentuser` (the user used to run the Agent).
 - Have **no** rights for any user or group except `Administrator` or `LocalSystem`.
-- Be a valid Win32 application so the agent can execute it.
+- Be a valid Win32 application so the Agent can execute it.

 Also:
-- The executable will share any the same environment variables than agent.
+- The executable will share the same environment variables as the Agent.
 - Never output sensitive information on STDERR.
 If the binary exit with a different status code than `0` the agent will log the standard error output of the executable to ease troubleshooting.